To ask about burials in the “new” and “old” cemeteries, please contact Stroud Town Council via their website

 John Carless, M.D., C.M.
 Physician, was buried in Stroud Cemetery on the 23rd December 1874, aged fifty four years.
 In 1870 he had established a Homeopathic Dispensary, initially in rooms above Elliott’s the Printer in the High Street and later in George Street.
 Amongst his patrons were Lady Shakespeare and Sir Hungerford Pollen, Bart.
-His place of death was The Grange, near Stroud.
+His place of death was Upper Grange, near Beeches Green, Stroud.

 Artisans and Artists Associated with Stroud Cemetery

 Joshua Wall, the sculptor, who was buried in Stroud Cemetery on 21st December 1869, was known for his very high quality sculptures, with over one hundred monuments to his credit — many of which can be seen in the cemetery and are recognisable by his signature which is carved on them.
 Other superb examples of his craftsmanship can be seen in St Lawrence Church Stroud, including the figure of St Lawrence, given as a gift by Joshua Wall, situated on the outside of the south transept, over a gable window.
 All the other carvings on the inside and outside of the church, including the pulpit and font, were designed and carved by him.
 Sadly at the time of his early death he had made arrangements to go to Rome to study and further his craft.
 As a tribute to his genius, the leading citizens established a Memorial Fund and erected a monument inscribed:-

 Died Stroud, December 30th 1869